fabrizio-costabile/Backpropagation/readme.md

 ## Usage

 Download the source code and run the **SinusoidPredictionTest.java** JUnit test.
-The unit test will proof the validity of the algorithm's implementation.
+The unit test will validate the implementation of the algorithm.
 <br>
 <br>
 Example of usage: